 So how do you go about discussing money matters with your kids?

 Sure, investing for kids is now a thing, but if you’re talking to a 4-year-old toddler, stocks and bonds, as well as stock market bank holidays, might be a bit out of your child’s comfort zone.
 Reserve that chat for when your child becomes older, preferably in his or her teens.

-For very young kids, start with talking about the concept of money and that it buys food, clothes, and everything your family needs.
+For very young kids, start by talking about the concept of money and that it buys food, clothes, and everything your family needs.
 Older kids, on the other hand, will appreciate learning about bank accounts, what credit score is considered good, and how credit works, among other things.

 How Money is Earned